About the VCE

 Credit from the International Baccalaureate

-Students may transfer from the International Baccalaureate (IB) to the VCE.
+Students may transfer from the IB to the VCE.
 In general, students may not enrol in a mix of IB and VCE studies concurrently on the VCAA database.
 However, if a curriculum area cannot be studied as part of the IB, students may enrol in a single VCE study.
-In such cases the school should write to the
+In such cases, the school should write to the

 Student Records and Results Unit detailing the student’s: